jakobnissen/jakobnissen.github.io/posts/defense.md

 And it fucking sucked.

-Not co-incidentally, recent versions of Python have introduced type hints backed by a complex type system, such that programmer can now express the very same idea as `collections.abc.Set[Option[numbers.Integral]]`.
+Not co-incidentally, recent versions of Python have introduced type hints backed by a complex type system, such that programmers can now express the very same idea as `collections.abc.Set[typing.Option[numbers.Integral]]`.
 And despite the complexity of this new type system, Python is better off for it.
 In fact, my best experience with Python since learning Julia has been opening up an old Python code base of mine, annotating everything with type hints, and running a type checker on it.